Investigation of non-Hermitian Hamiltonians in the Heisenberg picture: The non-Hermitian and non- -symmetric model

-where $(x, p)$ is a pair of canonical coordinate and momentum that satisfies the Heisenberg commutation relations given by eq.~(\ref{Heisenberg}).
-Note that this non-Hermitian Hamiltonian is not $PT$ symmetric in general under the conventional definitions of $P$ and $T$ given in eq.~(\ref{PTdef}), which can be seen on the one hand because $V(x)$ is generally not an even function, {\em i.e.}, $(PT)^{-1}V(x)(PT)=V(-x)\neq V(x)$, and on the other hand because the series usually contains powers of even numbers.
+where $(x, p)$ is a pair of canonical coordinate and momentum that satisfies the Heisenberg commutation relations given by eq.~(\ref{xtptcomm}).
+Note that this non-Hermitian Hamiltonian is not $PT$ symmetric in general, which can be seen on the one hand because $V(x)$ is generally not an even function, {\em i.e.}, $(PT)^{-1}V(x)(PT)=V(-x)\neq V(x)$, and on the other hand because the series usually contains powers of even numbers.